Coronavirus updates: First case in Hamburg; stock markets keep plunging | DW | 28.02.2020

 01:40 Health workers in South Korea have began checks on more than 210,000 members of the Shincheonji Church of Jesus, a secretive group often accused of being a cult.
 The Christian group has been linked with around half of the country's cases.

-These checks are expected to further increase the number of infections in South Korea.
+These checks are expected to further increase the number of known infections in South Korea.

 01:10 South Korea has confirmed 256 new cases on Friday taking the total number of infections to 2,022.
 Most of the cases have been reported in Daegu.
 No new deaths were reported.